Student Responsibilities

 3. Meet with Your Instructors

-While many DS processes are online, direct communication with your instructors is crucial.
+Whether your course is face-to-face, online, or hybrid, direct communication with your instructors is crucial.

 - Be Prepared: Understand your accommodations and how to discuss your needs effectively with your instructors.